 Institute founder, Grace Gawler, received life saving surgery in the Netherlands in 2002-3 & again in Singapore in 2009 & 2014.
 Almost 95% of her doctors advised against it.
 Although successful, the surgery is still not available for her condition, in Australia.
+(2017)

 With Grace’s history, it is not surprising that Cancer Patients without Borders is the Grace Gawler Institute’s initiative to help patients find medical solutions overseas – when these are not available in their home countries.

 The need: Cancer treatments are not equal in all countries – some offer a wider range of options.

-- As well, we receive no financial remuneration from the hospitals we refer to – meaning we can advise/choose the best hospital for you – we are free of loyalties that could restrict us if we were paid by a clinic or hospital.
+- We receive no financial remuneration from the hospitals we refer to – meaning we can advise/choose the best hospital for you – we are free of loyalties that could restrict (tempt) us if we were paid by a particular clinic or hospital.

 - The only remuneration we receive is from you, the patient – and donations.

 - We help match you to centres of excellence with expertise in your particular cancer.